Author: Darcy Bullock

 Tags : Adventure Trip, Camping, Eco-Tourism, Hiking, Kids, Montana, National Parks, North America, Teens, USA

-Pristine lakes, mountain goats, snow-capped mountains, stunning views: Glacier National Park in northern Montana has it all, but may lose its glaciers by 2020.
+Pristine lakes, mountain goats, snow-capped mountains, stunning views: Glacier National Park in northern Montana has it all, but may lose its glaciers before long.

 Located in the northwestern corner of Montana, Glacier National Park was the United States’ tenth designated National Park, celebrating its centennial anniversary in 2010.
 Before the influx of expeditions of French, British and Spanish explorers and long before the mining craze of the late 17th century, the mountains, valleys and prairies within Glacier National Park boundaries were once home to the Blackfeet, Salish, and Kootenai Indian tribes.

-Although you won’t find any of these tribes living there today, traces of Native American culture still remain in the “Shining Mountains,” along with many other equally fascinating park features.
+Although you won’t find any of these tribes living there today, traces of Native American culture, along with many equally fascinating park features still remain in the “Shining Mountains.”

 Making the Trek to Glacier National Park